vitaly-t/db-types/README.md

 # db-types

-This is currently a pilot project, to attempt mapping types of all existing databases into TypeScript, etc.
+This is currently a pilot project, to attempt mapping types of all existing databases into TypeScript.